scottwestover/LiveEngage-Chat-Transcript-Tool/README.md

  * Added the ability to export to Excel and copy contents of the table
  * Added a field to choose your own custom CSAT Question by using its ID
  * Added a cookie to save the ID of the CSAT Question and a tooltip for the CSAT Question ID
+* Version 1.7
+ * Updated the interface to now have a button for choosing which columns are visible
+ * The drop down for the column visibility makes it easier to see which columns are visibile/not visible
+ * Added disclaimer to the tool